14039b 2026

 1. Click ‘Get Form’ to open it in the editor.

 2. In Section A, select the appropriate box that describes your situation regarding business identity theft.
-If you are not a business owner, complete Sections C, D, and F. If you suspect a business entity is affected, fill out Sections B, C, D, E, and F.
+If you are not a business owner, complete Sections C, D, and F. If you suspect a business entity is a victim, fill out Sections B, C, D, E, and F.

-3. Proceed to Section B to provide your business information.
-Fill in the legal name of the entity, EIN, current address, and any previous names if applicable.
+3. Proceed to Section B to enter your business information.
+Fill in the legal name of the entity, establishment date, EIN, and current address.
+Ensure all fields are accurately completed for effective processing.

-4. In Section C, indicate your position within the business and provide your personal details including your Taxpayer Identification Number and contact information.
+4. In Section C, provide your position within the business and your personal details including name and Taxpayer Identification Number.
+This section is crucial as it verifies your authority to submit the form.

 5. Section D requires a brief explanation of why you are filing this form.
-Be concise but thorough.
+Be concise but thorough; attach additional pages if necessary.

 Start using our platform today for free to streamline your form completion process!